AdeilH/tidb_agentic_signal/FRONTEND_GUIDE.md

 - API runs on port 3333 by default
 - WebSocket uses same port with `/ws` path
 - No CORS restrictions in development mode
-- Ensure TiDB cluster is running via docker-compose
+- Ensure TiDB cluster is running via docker compose

 ## 📊 Sample Data Flow